 Single property transition

-To perform CSS transition on a single property of an element, specify the element and the array with transition values.
+To perform CSS transition on a single property of an element, specify the element and the

 function animate(element) {